 Understand Your Needs

 This saves you time and stops further health issues.
 The more you neglect your diabetic neuropathy, the higher the chance you’ll expose yourself to more severe ailments.
-Consulting with the physician is one way to get expert advice on how to fully heal your body.
+Consulting with a physician is one way to get expert advice on fully healing your body.

 Consult with Your Physician

 Before taking action, we suggest talking to your physician.
-Talking to your physician about your condition is the first step into proper treatment.
+Talking to your physician about your condition is the first step to proper treatment.